kentico-matthews/Custom.Xperience.Stripe/README.md

      * payment_intent.payment_failed
      * payment_intent.succeeded
 1. Click the **Add enpoint** button
-1. In the properties of your newly cretaed webhook, click *Reveal* under **Signing secret**.
+1. In the properties of your newly created webhook, click *Reveal* under **Signing secret**.
-1. Add your this value to the **appSettings** section of your **web.config** file with the key *CustomStripeSecretKey*.
+1. Add your this value to the **appSettings** section of your **web.config** file with the key *CustomStripeWebhookSecret*.
 1. In the Stripe dashboard, go to **Developers > API Keys** and reveal and copy the **Secret key**.
 1. Add your secret key from stripe under the **appSettings** section of your **web.config** file, and to your live site's **appconfig.json** (or other custom configuration) file with the key *CustomStripeSecretKey*.

 ### **Kentico Xperience Admin**
-1. Install the [ADMINPACKAGENAME] and [Stripe.net](https://www.nuget.org/packages/Stripe.net/) NuGet packages and build your solution
+1. Install the [kentico-matthews.Custom.Xperience.Stripe.Admin](https://www.nuget.org/packages/kentico-matthews.Custom.Xperience.Stripe.Admin/) NuGet package and build your solution
 1. Open the **Store configuration** or **Multistore Configuration** app in Xperience 13, whichever you're using for your shop.
 1. Go to the **Payment Methods** Tab.
 1. Click the button to create a **New payment method**.
 1. Set the **Display name** and **Code name** to *Stripe*.
-   * The display name can be different if you want, but some of the code relies on the code name being *Stripe*.
+   * The display name can be different if you want, these projects rely on the code name being *Stripe*.
 1. Designate order statuses for each of the following:
    * Order status if payment succeeds
    * Order status if payment is authorized